What Is My Loan To Value Ratio (LVR)?

 What is the maximum LVR that I can borrow?

-The Loan to Value Ratio (LVR) that the banks will allow you to borrow in depends on the loan amount you are wishing to take, the location of your property, your credit history and the type of loan you that are applying for.
+The Loan to Value Ratio (LVR) that the banks will allow you to borrow in depends on the home loan amount you need, the location of your property, your credit history and the type of loan you that are applying for.